Forms for Establishing Endowed Funds

 The Homer Foundation provides the IRS reporting, fund accounting, investment management, and financial accountability for funds.
 The Homer Foundation assures that all grant and scholarship recipients meet the IRS criteria for tax-exempt status and that the monies granted are used for the intended purpose.
 Where appropriate, the Homer Foundation advises potential grant recipients of the donor’s intent to request proposals or fund certain categories of interest.
 Donors receive quarterly fund statements and are kept informed of special community needs, grant opportunities, and high quality organizations.

 Starting a fund is simple and can easily be done in a day.
 You can set up an unrestricted fund to help meet a variety of needs within the community, or specify a purpose or area of concern to support with a field of interest fund.
 Some donors choose a designated fund which identifies a single charitable organization to support.
 Others opt for a donor advised fund, which allows active involvement in recommending grants.
 You also may name the fund you create – for yourself, a spouse, family members, a company, a friend, or something meaningful to you.
 The name of the fund is your prerogative as the donor.

 There is no cost to establish a fund at the Homer Foundation.
-We will handle your fund’s grant administration, tax reporting and record keeping with no annual fees.
+We will handle your fund’s grant administration, tax reporting and record keeping.
 This ensures that more of your charitable dollars go to the projects and issues close to your heart.

 We accept cash, publicly-traded and privately held securities, immovable property and other assets, such as artwork or even a fleet of kayaks!
 These may be given as a bequest or during the donor’s lifetime.
 See our Ways to Give page for a more complete list of ways you can donate.